hap-server/hap-server/README.md

             single home where everyone has permission to control all accessories.
 Also allows users to choose their own favourite accessories/scenes/colours and using multiple devices without an Apple ID.
     - [ ] Multiple pairings with a single bridge?
+    - [ ] Process isolation (e.g. using a separate process for each plugin)
 - [x] Scenes
     - Works with automations.
 (Scenes just run automation conditions to check if they're enabled and automation actions to activate/deactivate them.)